bigcommerce/dev-docs/markdown/api-docs/payments/payments-api-overview.md

 }
 ```

-On line 46 is the `token`.
-Make note of the token to use as part of processing the payment in the request body.
+Make note of the `token` under `stored_instruments` to use as part of processing the payment in the request body.

 ### Create Access Token
 2. Make a request to [Create Access Token](/api-reference/payments/payments-create-payment-token-api/payment-access-token/paymentsaccesstokenspost) to get the authorization token that needs to be passed in the header when processing the payment.
 The ID of the order needs to be part of the request body.